MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 title: Managing software versioning using Conda environments
 ---

-Research projects can often take months to years to complete, however the precise version of software they use will often have a shorter lifetime than this.
+Research projects can often take months to years to complete, but the precise version of software they use will often have a shorter lifetime than this.
 These new versions of software will often include new features which might be of great use, but they might also introduce changes which break